Universality of excited three-body bound states in one dimension: Results

-In order to reinforce our results, we display contourplots of the wave functions in Fig. \ref{fig:ContourPlots}.
+In order to reinforce our results, we display contour plots of the wave functions in Fig. \ref{fig:ContourPlots}.
 We restrict ourselves here to the potential shape $f_\G$, Eq. \eqref{eq:fG}, of the heavy-light interaction and to the most deeply bound states for the case of bosons ($n=0$) and fermions ($n=1$).
 The wave functions are displayed in momentum space

-scaled by the two-body energy $\E_r^{(2)}$ of the corresponding resonance.
+scaled by the two-body energy $\E_r^{(2)}$ of the corresponding weakly-bound heavy-light state.

-The three rows distinguish between the two-body resonances, $r=0$ (top), $r=1$ (middle), $r=2$ (bottom).
+The four rows distinguish the two-body thresholds $r=0$ (top), $r=1$ (center-top), $r=2$ (center-bottom) and $r=3$ (bottom).
 The diagrams are split into two halves, the left one (a) corresponds to bosons ($n=0$) whereas the right one (b) corresponds to fermions ($n=1$).
 Each half is split again into two columns, the left column in each half displays the wave functions for the two-body binding energy $\abs{\E_r^{(2)}}=10^{-3}$, and the right column for $\abs{\E_r^{(2)}} = 10^{-7}$.
 The contours of zero value for the wave functions are highlighted by black dashed lines.

-For the ground-state resonance with $r=0$ (top row) the three-body wave functions are not visibly affected by changing $\abs{\E_0^{(2)}}$ below $10^{-3}$.
-This is because they have already reached the scale-invariant regime \cite{Happ2019}.
+First we discuss the even-numbered thresholds.
+The three-body wave functions near the ground state threshold $r=0$ (top) and the excited-state threshold $r=2$ (center-bottom) look already very similar for the respective state $n$.
+This similarity is further enhanced when the two-body threshold is approached.
+This behavior is in line with the fidelities increasing towards unity as presented in Fig. \ref{fig:fidelity} (c) and (d).
+Hence, from this we deduce that the three-body wave functions for the even-numbered heavy-light thresholds approach the same universal limit.

-Next, we consider the resonance $r=1$.
-As presented in Fig. \ref{fig:ContourPlots} the corresponding three-body wave functions (middle row) look fundamentally different from those obtained for the ground-state resonance $r=0$ (top row).
-This result is true for both bosons and fermions.
-Moreover, it is in agreement with the low values of the corresponding fidelities displayed in Fig. \ref{fig:fidelity} (top row).
-For the same reason the fidelities are almost constant as a function of $\E_r^{(2)}$.
+Next, we consider the odd-numbered thresholds.
+As presented in Fig. \ref{fig:ContourPlots}, the three-body wave functions for $r=1$ (center-top) and $r=3$ (bottom) are very similar, but look fundamentally different from those obtained near the even-numbered thresholds $r=0$ (top) and $r=2$ (center-bottom).
+This is in agreement with the high overlap shown in Fig. \ref{fig:fidelity} (g) and (h) and the low values of the corresponding fidelities (Fig. \ref{fig:fidelity} (a), (b), (e), (f)).
+As a result, this expresses that the same universal limit of the three-body wave functions is approached near all odd-numbered heavy-light thresholds.
+However, this limit is distinct from the limit near even-numbered thresholds.